hirokoymj-new/Algorithm-Array/README.md

 ```

 ## Difference between reduce() and map() function.
-The reduce() function applies against accumulator and it will be useful to flatten array or transform array to object.
+The reduce() function applies against accumulator and will be use to flatten an array or tranform array to object.
 The map() function applies an Array and makes new array.